 The members of the common market can try to produce everything they need or at least increase the percentage of trade within their market.
 They can start producing products they need and close other corporations making products that are in oversupply.

 It is possible for the members to set the quantities of the needed materials.
-These settings will apply to all products, inclusive weapons and other non-consumption products.
+These settings will apply to all products, including weapons and other non-consumption products.
 It is then also possible to set quantities higher than strictly needed.

 Trade is divided into three different categories.
 The trade within the country between the state corporations in the country is treated as local trade.
 Trade with other participants in the common market is common market trade and trade outside their market is international trade.